Ashmole Academy: History

 The school, named after the 17th-century antiquary and politician Elias Ashmole, was founded in 1958 as the successor of Russell Lane Secondary Modern Boys' School which had changed its name to Ashmole School in about 1949, had Southaw School merged into it in 1971, and became a foundation school in 1999.
 It achieved specialist status in Science in 2002, and added a second specialism, Music, in 2006.
 The school moved into a new building on the same site in September 2004 costing £14m.
 The existing administration block was refurbished and opened as the performing arts centre in June 2005.
 This was funded by the sale of 38 acre of school grounds for redevelopment as housing.

 On 1 October 2010, it became one of the first schools in north London (second in Barnet – after QE Boys) to convert to an academy after an invitation from the Coalition Government.

 Academic standards

 Ofsted gave an overall rating of the school as Grade 1 Outstanding, the highest available assessment for a UK school, following their 2007 inspection.
 As of 2024, the school's most recent inspection was in 2021, with a judgement of Good.

-Buildings

-Sixth Form Centre (2014)

-A new Sixth Form Centre, including a Starbucks café, a social learning area and a high-tech study centre was opened in 2014.

-Performing Arts Centre (2005)

-Originally this block dating to the early-mid 1970s served as administration and was the centre of Ashmole School.
-From September 2004 - May 2005, the building was refurbished to become the "Performing Arts Centre".
-This building holds Drama and Music.

-Main Building (2004)

-The school moved into the new Main Building in September 2004 and it holds the majority of available facilities/subject including: Reception, Sports, English, Maths, Science, Humanities, Modern Languages, IT, Art, Library, Refectory and the Hall.

-Curriculum Support (2003)

-This demountable was originally for Post-16 students, but became Curriculum Support after the new Sixth Form Centre opened in 2014.

-Phoenix Centre (2003)

-The demountable was originally intended to be two classrooms, but since the new school, it was used as an Exams Room, and then later, Curriculum Support.
-Now the demountable is the Phoenix Centre.

-Technology Block (2001)

-This building holds Science, Media, Food, Graphics, Textiles and Resistant Materials.

-Music 2 (MU2) (2000)

-The demountable was originally the IT room but then served from 2004 as Curriculum support and then from 2006 to 2014, Music 2 (MU2) before being demolished to make way for the new Sixth Form Centre.